astral-sh/rye/README.md

   which allows both remote and local references to co-exist and it rewrites them on publish.

 * **No Exposed Pip:** pip is intentionally not exposed.
-If you were to install somethign into the virtualenv, it disappears next time you sync.
+If you were to install something into the virtualenv, it disappears next time you sync.
 If you symlink `rye` to `~/.rye/shims/pip` you can get access to pip without installating it into the virtualenv.
 There be dragons.